yetanalytics/project-persephone/README.md

 (NOTE: Unlike "true" DFAs, `:dfa` allows for some level of non-determinism, since a Statement may match against multiple Templates.)

+The `compile-profiles->fsms` functions have the following keyword arguments:
+- `:statement-ref-fns` - Same as in the Statement Template compilation functions.
+- `:validate-profile?` - Validates Profiles and checks that there are no clashing Profile or Pattern IDs.
+- `:compile-nfa?` - If `:nfa` should be compiled; doing so will allow for detailed tracing of visited Templates and involved Patterns.
+- `:selected-profiles` - Which Profiles in the collection should be compiled.
+- `:selected-patterns` - Which Patterns in the Profiles should be compiled.
+Useful for selecting only one Pattern to match against.

 There are five different types of Patterns, based on which of the five following properties they have.
 The `sequence` and `alternates` properties are arrays of identifiers, while `zeroOrMore`, `oneOrMore` and `optional` give a map of a single identifier.
 The following description are taken from the [Profile section of the Profile spec](https://github.com/adlnet/xapi-profiles/blob/master/xapi-profiles-structure.md#patterns):
 - `sequence` - The Pattern matches if the Patterns or Templates in the array match in the order listed.
 Equivalent to the concatenation operation in a regex.
 - `alternates` - The Pattern matches if any of the Templates or Patterns in the array match.
 Equivalent to the union operator (the `|` operator in a regex string).
 - `zeroOrMore` - The Pattern matches if the Template or Pattern matches one or more times, or is not matched against at all.
 Equivalent of the Kleene Star operation (the `*` operator in a regex string).
 - `oneOrMore` - The Pattern matches if the Template or Pattern matches at least one time.
 Equivalent of the `+` operator in a regex.
 - `optional` - The Pattern matches if the Template or Pattern matches exactly once, or not at all.
 Equivalent of the `?` operator in a regex.

 The `match-statement` and `match-statement-batch` functions take in a compiled Profile collection (returned by `compile-profiles->fsms`), a state info map, and a Statement or Statement collection, respectively.
 They return a state info map for easy pipelining.
 The following is an example state info map: